Kraken: Linnaeus' System of Nature in English

 Thomas Pennant, an Englishman, had written of Sepia octopodia as "eight-armed cuttlefish" (we call it octopus today), and documented reported cases in the Indian isles where specimen grow to 2 fathom wide, "and each arms 9 fathom long".
 This was added as a species Sepia octopusa [sic.] by William Turton in his English version of Linnaeus' System of Nature, together with the account of the 9 fathom armed octopuses.

 The trail stemming from Linnaeus, eventually leading to such pieces on the kraken written in English by the naturalist James Wilson for the Blackwood's Edinburgh Magazine in 1818 sparked an awareness of the kraken among 19th-century English, hence Tennyson's poem, "The Kraken".

 Paleo-cephalopod (Triassic kraken)

-Paleontologist Mark McMenamin and his spouse Dianna Schulte McMenamin claimed that an ancient, giant cephalopod resembling the legendary kraken caused the deaths of ichthyosaurs during the Triassic Period.
+Paleontologist Mark McMenamin and his spouse Dianna Schulte McMenamin claimed that an ancient, giant cephalopod resembling the legendary kraken caused the deaths of ichthyosaurs during the Triassic period.
 However, this theory has been met with criticisms by multiple researchers.

+Late Cretaceous giant octopodes

+In 2026, an international team of researchers, having studied in detail 27 fossilized octopod jaws from outer-shelf deposits of Japan and Vancouver Island, came to the conclusion that giant finned octopodes of the genus Nanaimoteuthis were highly intelligent apex predators and possibly the largest animals in the Late Cretaceous seas.
+The researchers estimated Nanaimoteuthis jeletzkyi and N. haggarti to be 3-8 m and 7-19 m long, respectively, and stated that, based on the wear patterns on their jaws, these "krakens" fed on vertebrates with harder internal skeletons.
+The authors noted that top predators among both cephalopods and vertebrates arose as a result of convergent evolution, acquiring powerful jaws and losing external skeletons.